-In my opinion it’s just way too risky because I’ve seen an awful lot of these cryptocurrency opportunities launch over the past few month but the majority later collapsed & left people parted people with their cash.
+In my opinion, it’s just way too risky because I’ve seen an awful lot of these cryptocurrency opportunities launch over the past few months but the majority later collapsed & left people parted people with their cash.

 Just take a look at BitConnect & the BitClub network for example – they also launched promising their members extremely bold profits like the Bitcoins Wealth Club but it seems like those too are now collapsing.

 Don’t get me wrong there is certainly some money to be made through cryptocurrency investments but in my opinion, these MLM style recruitment opportunities are not the right way to go about it.